sj13193017-code/Microproject_Sem1-MITS/README.md

 # Microproject_Sem1-MITS
 So the project title is design and development of employee payroll system.
 Its a software application designed to automate, manage, and streamline employee payroll processing, salary calculations, tax deduction and attendance tracking.
-This project has two team members: Sakshi and Swarmin.
+This project has two team members: Sakshi and Swarnin.
 The mentor for this project is Jaimala ma'am.